Labyrinths & Liontaurs

 Miscellany

 These items function as do all casting items, but their shape varies widely.
-If they use a body slot, then the item does take up that slot.
+Some take up a body slot when soul-linked.
 They make poor improvised weapons, if they can be used as such at all.

 Cloak of Etherealness